GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 *   This benchmarking script allows you to run and benchmark the performance of the [Fully Sharded Data Parallel (FSDP)](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.FSDPStrategy.html) save/load function in order to save and restore checkpoints from GCS.

-*   This is a simulated version of the code that runs on CPU, allowing the performance of GCS as a backing store to be tested without GPU.
+*   This is a simulated version of the code that runs on CPU to test the performance of GCS as a backing store for AI/ML workloads without GPU.

 *   The script generates [state_dict](https://pytorch.org/tutorials/recipes/recipes/what_is_state_dict.html#what-is-a-state-dict-in-pytorch) that represents the state of the model.
 Each node then saves a part of the state_dict to GCS (the state_dict is divided among the nodes, such that the size of each shard is the same).
 During restore, each node reads its shard from GCS in parallel.
-The .metadata file, which is written and read by the Rank_0 (coordinator) node, contains information about which shard each node should read.
+The `.metadata` file, which is written and read by the Rank_0 (coordinator) node, contains information about which shard each node should read.

 *   The official implementation of FSDP in PyTorch Lightning for save_checkpoint can be found [here] (https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L419)
 *   The official implementation of FSDP in PyTorch Lightning for load_checkpoint can be found [here](https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L519)

 *   While the official implementation of both `save_checkpoint` and `load_checkpoint` does many things beyond just saving/loading the state_dict, these additional steps have been omitted for the following reasons:
-*   *   We wanted to provide a way for customers to test how GCS scales with increasing model/checkpoint sizes without requiring an actual GPU.
+*   *   We wanted to demonstrate how GCS will scale with increasing model/checkpoint sizes without needing an actual GPU.
 *   *   These additional steps do not interact with GCS.

 *   If a user wishes to run an end to end FSDP implementation on an actual GPU, then please look at the example under the [multinode](https://github.com/GoogleCloudPlatform/dataflux-pytorch/tree/main/demo/lightning/checkpoint/multinode) directory.